diffplug/gitfromscratch/time-travel/merge/merge.md

 At this point, the tools have done everything they can to give you the context for the conflict, and it's your job to figure out what the working copy ought to be.
 Once you have made the working copy the way that you want it to be, you declare to git "I have resolved this conflict, accept my gospel" and you can go on with your work.

-As of DiffPlug 2.0.2, you will need to use the git command line to fix this, but this will be supported soon!
+As of DiffPlug 2.0.2, you will need to use the [git command line](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line) to fix this, but this will be supported soon!

 ## Merge conflicts create evil merges

 But the less evil they are, the better.
-Remember our summary commit?
+Remember our summary merge?
 Because it only has changes on one side, it has the magical property that it can say: "See all the commits towards my 2nd (right) parent?
-They're sorta interesting, you can browse through them if you want.
+They're sorta interesting, and you can browse through them if you want.
 But the sum total of all that effort?
 You can see it all at once, right here, just by clicking me.
 There's no change in those intermediate commits that you can't see summarized in this merge, and there's no changes in this merge except for the final result of the incremental changes of those intermediate commits."

 And a non-evil merge (aka a merge which had no conflicts), can say the same thing - symmetrically - about each of its parents: "See all those commits in my 1st and 2nd (left and right) parents?
 They're sorta interesting, but their changes are completely independent.
 You can see the sum total of all the changes in either branch, just by clicking me and picking which parent you care about.
 There's no change in those intermediate commits that you can't see summarized in this merge."